 The train time displayed on your ticket or in our timetables may change between the date you purchase your ticket and the date you actually travel, for example due to engineering works or other incidents.
 We do not guarantee the train times to you and they do not form part of your contract of carriage with us.
 It is your responsibility shortly before you travel to check for any changes to the timings for your train.
 Where there are changes in the published train times after you purchase your ticket but before your date of travel, you may decide not to travel and then you can either claim a refund in accordance with paragraph 31 or subject to availability, exchange your ticket for a different Eurostar train service in the same class of travel as stated on your original ticket.

 18.1.
-You must comply with the Check-in Time Limit indicated by us (the “Check-in Time Limit”).
-This means you must arrive at the check-in at least 30 minutes, or other minimum period which we may specify from time to time, before your scheduled departure time as stated on your ticket, in order to check in for a Eurostar train and carry out the necessary formalities, border controls and security checks.
-Disabled persons or persons with reduced mobility who require assistance from our staff must arrive at check in at least 60 minutes prior to the scheduled departure time.
+You must comply with the ticket gate time limit indicated by us (the “ticket gate time limit”).
+This means you must arrive before the ticket gates close, or other minimum period which we may specify from time to time, before your scheduled departure time as stated on your ticket, in order to scan your ticket and carry out the necessary formalities, border controls and security checks.
+Disabled persons or persons with reduced mobility who require assistance from our staff must arrive at check in at least 75 minutes before their scheduled departure time.

 18.2.
-If you arrive after the Check-in Time Limit, we reserve the right not to allow you to check-in and board your train.
-In such circumstances and before your scheduled departure time as stated on your ticket, you may enquire at an open Eurostar ticket office at London Saint-Pancras, Paris-Nord, Ashford International or Ebbsfleet International, in order to find out if it is possible to be reallocated on the next available train of the day.
+If you arrive after the ticket gate time limit, we reserve the right not to allow you to go through the ticket gates and board your train.
+In such circumstances, if you arrive before your scheduled departure time as stated on your ticket, you may ask at an open Eurostar ticket office at London Saint-Pancras, Paris-Nord, Ashford International or Ebbsfleet International, if it is possible to be reallocated on the next available train that day.
 Subject to availability and to the payment of a reallocation fee as indicated in Eurostar Fares and Fees, we may be able to transfer you to the next available train of the day provided this will not delay the relevant train departure.